"Saying Yes to God"

 There was a lot at stake for Mary.
 She was a young peasant girl from a small village.
 Her marriage to Joseph had been arranged.

 It meant risking all that she had hoped for... all her plans for her life.
 It meant risking her security.
-And it meant risking her very lir3.
-The penalty for a woman caught in adultery in her day could be public stoning.
+And it meant risking her very life.
+The penalty for a woman caught in adultery in her day could be execution by public stoning.
 If Joseph believed that her pregnancy was a result of an illicit affair, then-- by law-- Mary could be taken to the edge of town and stoned to death.
-At the very least, she will be disgraced in the eyes of the people of the village.
-She’ll be damaged goods.
+At the very least, Mary would be disgraced in the eyes of the people of the village.
+She’d be damaged goods.

 Mary's story reminds us that to be God's servant in the world means risking radical changes in our priorities.
 It means placing our very lives into God's hands.
 It means trusting in God to care for us—even through dangerous times.